Yvonne De Carlo: Relationships

 In her autobiography, De Carlo considered director Billy Wilder "the first big love of my life".
 They met in 1943 when she was under contract to Paramount Pictures.
 Although she described him as the physical "antithesis of my lifelong dream man", she fell in love with him and admired his "endless charm and wit".
 He was separated from his wife and lived in a rented house while they were together.
 Their short-lived relationship ended when he left her for actress Doris Dowling.

 In 1945, after the release of her second film, Frontier Gal, De Carlo returned to Vancouver and attended a celebration held in her honor at her former workplace, the Palomar nightclub, where she was introduced to billionaire Howard Hughes.
 She later discovered he had flown directly from Los Angeles because he wanted to meet her outside of Hollywood.
-Hughes told her he had seen Salome, Where She Danced more than five times and was enthralled by her beauty.
+Hughes told her he had seen Salome, Where She Danced more than five times and was enthraled by her beauty.
 De Carlo initially "felt just kind of sorry" for the "lanky, underfed, and remarkably sad" Hughes.
 The following day they went out on a date and began a romantic relationship.
 Hughes preferred to keep their romance private and never mentioned it to the press.
 De Carlo wanted to marry him but he was not serious about their relationship.
 De Carlo later wrote, "Howard Hughes was one of the most important loves of my life".

 After her breakup with Hughes, De Carlo dated Robert Stack and Burt Lancaster, her Criss Cross co-star.
 During the filming of Brute Force, De Carlo fell in love with her co-star, fellow Universal contract player Howard Duff.
 Despite the fact that they "had almost nothing in common," Duff was interested in marrying De Carlo and the studio approved their relationship.
 In April 1947, De Carlo announced her engagement to Duff, but they eventually separated due to his alcoholism.